nicholasrice/design-token-library/doc-site/docs/getting-started.md

 ## Creating a Library

 With the configuration defined, the library can be created.
-The purpose of the library is to enable changes to token values, notify subscribers to changes, and reconciling alias and computed values with those changes.
+The purpose of the library is to enable changes to token values, notify subscribers to changes, and reconciling alias and derived values with those changes.

 ```ts
 const library = Library.create(myLibraryConfig);